-- 3-2 The following checkout procedure describes the use of the front panel controls and indicators (Figure 3-1) and ensures that the supply is operational. - a.
-Set ~LINE ON switch 1 to on and observe that pilot lamp 2 lights. - b.
-After turn-on delay period (see NOTE), rotate CURRENT controls fully clockwise and adjust VOLTAGE controls 3 to obtain desired output voltage on voltmeter 4.
+- 3-2 The following checkout procedure describes the use of the front panel controls and indicators (Figure 3-1) and - ensures that the supply is operational.

+b.
+After turn-on delay period (see NOTE), rotate

+CURRENT controls fully clockwise and adjust VOLTAGE controls (3) to obtain desired output voltage on voltmeter until desired output current is indicated on ammeter (6),

-The supply output is held off for approximately 10 to 20 seconds after turn-on by an internal control circuit.
+The supply output is held off for approximately 10 to 20 seconds after turn on by an internal control circuit.

 - c.
 To check out constant current circuit, first turn off supply.
-Then, short circuit output bus bars and rotate VOLT-AGE controls fully clockwise.
-Turn-on supply. - d.
+Then, short circuit output bus bars and rotate VOLT AGE controls fully clockwise.
+Turn on supply. - d.
 After turn-on delay, adjust CURRENT controls (5)